 of your recovery.
 It is vital for you to stay engaged with your rehab

 and see the program through to the end.

 Addiction often develops when someone is unable to deal with stressors

-for people to even realize they are engaging in destructive behavior until
+for people to even to realize they are engaging in destructive behavior

 program should help you come to terms with these unhealthy behaviors and

-learn how to change your response into something more positive.
+learn how to change your response to something more positive.

 As people transition from rehab back to their normal lives, they may neglect